The Camino Frances

 The French Way has 3 types of weather:

-• The first part of the route, from Saint-Jean-Pied-de-port to Pamplona, crosses the Pyrenees and the snow can block the way up until as late as March and as early as November.
-A small part of the Camino in Rabanal (after Astorga), and in O Cebreiro can also experience heavy snowfalls until March.
+- The first part of the Camino Francés, from Saint-Jean-Pied-de-Port to Pamplona, crosses the Pyrenees, where snow can block the path from as early as November until March.
+In Rabanal (after Astorga) and O Cebreiro, snow can also linger until March.

 The Terrain On The French Way

-With the exception of 3 days (St-jean to Roncesvalles, Ranabal to Ponferrada and Villafranca to O Cebreiro), the Camino is relatively easy.
-The only difficulty you will likely face is the fitness level required to walk a number of kilometres each day as the Camino requires walking an average of 20km per day.
+Aside from three challenging days (Saint-Jean to Roncesvalles, Rabanal to Ponferrada, and Villafranca to O Cebreiro), the Camino Francés is relatively easy.
+The main challenge is maintaining the fitness level required to walk an average of 20km per day.

-The Camino Frances takes you on a mix of dirt tracks (50%) and quiet country roads (50%).
-The Camino never runs on busy roads or highways.
-It is a traditional countryside experience.
+The Camino Francés is a mix of dirt tracks (50%) and quiet country roads (50%).
+It never runs along busy roads or highways, offering a traditional countryside experience.

 Our Camino packing guide ebook is free to download.
 This will help you decide what to bring on your Camino.